 Similac Isomil Soy Powder Baby Formula

-This is a best formula for colic babies.
+This is one of the best formulas for colic babies.
 Why?
 Because Similac Sensitive Isomil Soy Powder is soy-based instead of lactose-based, which makes it a great option for gassy baby formula.
-It’s also a best formula for sensitive stomachs.
+It’s also the best formula for sensitive stomachs.

 Soy-based formula.
 Soy is supposed to be soothing and comforting for your baby’s tummy.

 Contains OptiGRO.
 OptiGRO is Similac’s blend of DHA, Lutein, and Vitamin E. This vitamins are often found in breast milk and help your baby’s brain and eyes develop.